Manual tasks in retail and wholesale

 Employee / workerEmployer

-Body stressing injuries as a result of performing manual tasks is highest cause of injury in both retail and wholesale industries.
+Body-stressing injuries resulting from manual tasks are the highest cause of injury in retail and wholesale industries.

-Common hazardous manual tasks in the retail and wholesale industries include manually handling heavy, bulky and awkward items, handling below mid-thigh and above shoulder height, multiple handling of stock, sustained standing and cashier work.
+Common hazardous manual tasks in the retail and wholesale industries include manually handling heavy, bulky and awkward items, handling below mid-thigh and above shoulder height, multiple stock handling, sustained standing and cashier work.

 Occupations at greatest risk depend on the sub-sectors.
 They include occupations such as sales assistants, store-persons, checkout operators, fitters and delivery drivers.

-Workers in the supermarket and grocery store retailing sub-sector and basic material wholesaling (eg agricultural, metal and timber product wholesaling) sub-sector have been shown to be at high risk of obtaining body stressing injuries.
+Workers in the supermarket and grocery store retailing sub-sector and basic material wholesaling (e.g. agricultural, metal and timber product wholesaling) sub-sector are at high risk of obtaining body stressing injuries.

 Last modified: